iamandyjones/spotter-app/README.md

 The app currently utilises [JSON Server](https://github.com/typicode/json-server) to provide a mock rest api.

-Before starting the app, be sure to boot the api server.
+Before starting the app, be sure to boot the server api.
 From the project root, run the following command:

 ```javascript
 npm run start-api